mjordan/islandora_bagger/README.md

 To use a custom plugin, simply register its class name in the `plugins` list in your configuation file.

+## REST interface usage

+Islandora Bagger can also create Bags via a simple REST interface.
+It does this by receiving a PUT request containing the node ID of the Islandora object to be bagged, and then fetches the files and other data from the Islandora instance.
+The request does not contain any payload files, it just instructs Islandora Bagger to create the Bag much like it would if invoked via its command-line interface.
+Note that this feature is in very early development.

+Assuming you have run Riprap with the "sample_db_config.yml" configuration file, you can see the API in action by running:

+1. Copy your configuration file to `/tmp/sample_config.yml`.
+1. `php bin/console server:start`
+1. `curl -v -X POST -H "Islandora-Node-ID: 4" http://127.0.0.1:8001/api/createbag`

+Currently, configuration data is not included in the REST PUT request; Islandora Bagger reads it from a static file at `/tmp/sample_config.yml`.
+Work is underway to address this.

 ## To do

 * Add more error and exception handling.
 * Add more logging.
 * Add CONTRIBUTING.md.
+* Figure out how to include configuration data in REST requests.
 * Add tests.

 ## Current maintainer